Bipolar Disorder Treatment at Promises

 Bipolar disorder is a serious mental illness once known as manic depression.
 As the older name suggests, people with bipolar disorder go through powerful mood changes, sometimes feeling overly “high” and full of energy, and other times feeling very “down” and hopeless.
 Mood shifts in bipolar disorder may occur only a few times a year or as often as several times a week.

-The National Institute of Mental Health says 10% to 20% of people suffering from bipolar disorder commit suicide.
-In an effort to balance out their moods, people with bipolar disorder are likely to turn to drugs and alcohol, unaware that substance use has the opposite effect.
+The National Institute of Mental Health reports 10% to 20% of people suffering from bipolar disorder commit suicide.
+In an effort to balance out their moods, people with bipolar disorder sometimes turn to drugs and alcohol, unaware that substance use has the opposite effect.
 Drugs such as cocaine and amphetamines can jumpstart the extreme “up” moods, while alcohol is strongly linked to depressive “down” episodes.
-In addition, research shows that people with bipolar illness, especially women, have an enormously high rate of alcoholism.
+In addition, research shows that people with bipolar illness, especially women, have a high rate of alcoholism.

 What Causes Bipolar Disorder?